petertretorn/SubscriptionManagement/README.md

 # Instructions

-The solution itself is designed according to the onion architecture with the domain model/logic in the center and dependencies pointing inwards.
+The solution is designed according to the onion architecture with the domain model/logic in the center and the dependencies pointing inwards.
 The middle application layer  implements the usecases and coordinates work between domain and infrastructure layers.
-The application layer is organized around features so that all code realted to a specific feature is colocated.
+The application layer is organized around features so that all code related to a specific feature is colocated.
+To get solution up and running:

 - open solution in Visual Studio
 - open package manager console